golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### How to test gWASM locally

+1. Install Golem on your machine.
+In order to do that please follow [these steps](/Products/Brass-Beta/Installation.md).

-1. Follow [these](https://docs.golem.network/#/Contributing/Creating-a-subnet-of-nodes) instructions and run two Golem nodes locally in your private subnet.
+2. Then create [a subnet of nodes](https://docs.golem.network/#/Contributing/Creating-a-subnet-of-nodes) and run two Golem nodes locally in your private subnet.

-2. Download the directory `https://github.com/golemfactory/wasm-store/tree/master/hello`.
+3. Download the directory `https://github.com/golemfactory/wasm-store/tree/master/hello`.
 The easiest way is to download the [zipped repository](https://github.com/golemfactory/wasm-store/archive/lglen/sha1solver.zip) or clone the repository  with `git`

 ```bash
 git clone https://github.com/golemfactory/wasm-store.git